eligrealish/Biocomputation/README.md

 ## How does this project use genetic algorithms?

 This project uses genetic algorithms to optimise functions 1 and 2.
+Optimisation is an important part of data science and genetic algorithms are good at optimising of functions for problems involved in operation management, multimedia and wireless networking.

 ## What is the experimentation process?